© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 London Wall: remains of medieval and Roman wall extending 75yds (68m) N from Trinity Place to railway is a scheduled monument protected by Historic England under reference 1002062.
 View the official record →

-London Wall is a scheduled ancient monument comprising the surviving masonry of the medieval and Roman defensive fortification that once encircled the City of London.
+London Wall is a scheduled ancient monument comprising the substantial remains of the medieval and Roman defensive wall that formerly enclosed the City of London.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002062.

 London Wall: remains of medieval and Roman wall extending 75yds (68m) N from Trinity Place to railway is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002062.